 Kay Sayer, a local quilting teacher and founding member of York Heritage Quilters' Guild, along with some students and quilting friends, formed Rouge Valley Quilters' Guild in 1980.
-It attracted 70 members initially and has grown to 200.
+It attracted 70 members initially and has grown.

 To learn more about joining our guild, please click here.